NixOS/nix/doc/manual/src/design/overview.md

 Nix consists of layers that operate fairly independently.

-At the top is the *command line interface*, i.e. the argument parsing of the various Nix executables.
+At the top is the *command line interface*.

 Below that is the Nix *expression language*, in which packages and configurations are written.